Numerous options are available to increase productivity and ease of use with the 4D InSpec Surface Gauge:

 All fold mirrors are mounted at 45 degrees to bend the test beam 90 degrees.
 The standoff distance is set for full compatibility with the 4D InSpec.
 A hard shell carrying case is included.

-The LCD cart makes it easy to bring the small, handheld 4D InSpec Surface Gauge directly to the test part for unprecedented ease of measurement.
-The cart is a wheeled, ergonomic stand that holds the all-in-one computer on a swivel arm, as well as the 4D InSpec and stand on its adjustable shelf.
+The portable cart holds the all-in-one computer on a swivel arm, as well as the 4D InSpec and its stand on the adjustable shelf.
 Raise the monitor and shelf for standing use, or lower the monitor when measuring a part that is sitting on the floor.
 The articulated arm is easily positioned for use in tight quarters and to reduce glare in factory lighting conditions.
 The cart is also capable of securely holding the 500W power supply accessory.

 500W Portable Uninterruptable Power Supply (UPS)